 3.Y.5.1.(z) Actor Specific Security Considerations

-When individually identifiable data is provided in an Infobutton request, additional security may be required by the Clinical Knowledge Source to protect information systems that have access to this information.
-For example, if locations are specified using the full zip code associated with a patient, or age is provided for patients older than 79, this is considered to be individually identifiable information in the US.
+When individually identifiable data are provided in an Infobutton request, additional security may be required by the Clinical Knowledge Directory to protect information systems that have access to this information.
+For example, if locations are specified using the full zip code associated with a patient, or age is provided for patients older than 89, this is considered to be individually identifiable information in the US.
 Applications created by certain entities in the US that have access to such information must include additional security and access control measures.
-This can substantially increase the cost of deployment of a Clinical Knowledge Source by those entities.
+This can substantially increase the cost of deployment of a Clinical Knowledge Directory by those entities.
 Careful consideration must be given to how much information is provided in a Clinical Knowledge Request transaction to ensure that applications can be designed in a cost effective manner.

 3.Z Retrieve Clinical Knowledge

 This section corresponds to Transaction PCC-Z of the IHE Technical Framework.
-The Clinical Knowledge Requester and Clinical Knowledge Repository actors use transaction PCC-Z.
+The Clinical Knowledge Requester and Clinical Knowledge Resource Repository actors use transaction PCC-Z.

 3.Z.1 Scope

-This transaction is used by the Clinical Knowledge Requester to retrieve a document from the Clinical Knowledge Repository.
-The Clinical Knowledge Requester has already obtained the URI information from the Clinical Knowledge Source by means of the Request Clinical Knowledge transaction.
+This transaction is used by the Clinical Knowledge Requester to retrieve a document from the Clinical Knowledge Resource Repository.
+The Clinical Knowledge Requester has already obtained the URI information from the Clinical Knowledge Directory by means of the Query Clinical Knowledge transaction.

 3.Z.2 Use Case Roles